DevRico003/ai-email-assistant/README.md

 # Gmail Assistant

-A Chrome extension that enhances Gmail with AI-powered text improvement and translation capabilities using Groq AI.
+A Chrome extension for intelligent email enhancement and translation directly within Gmail, powered by Groq AI.

 ## Features